scorcism/computer-concepts/README.md

 - Overall, file names are a critical component of how we organize and interact with digital data.
 Understanding how file names work can help us to create meaningful, descriptive names for our files, and ensure that they are easily accessible and searchable.
 </details>
 <details>
-  <summary>**What is Firmware**</summary>
+  <summary>What is Firmware</summary>

-  irmware is a type of software that is embedded into hardware devices, typically in the form of read-only memory (ROM) or flash memory chips.
+  Firmware is a type of software that is embedded into hardware devices, typically in the form of read-only memory (ROM) or flash memory chips.
 Firmware provides instructions and code that enable the device to perform specific functions, such as controlling hardware components, managing data, and communicating with other devices or networks.

 Here are some key details about how firmware works: